-Liquidity and Capital Resources
+Liquidity, Capital Resources, and Going Concern

 The Company's liquidity is dependent upon numerous factors including: (i) the timing and amount of revenue and collection of contractual amounts from customers, (ii) amounts invested in research and development and capital expenditures, and (iii) the level of operating expenses, all of which can vary significantly from quarter to quarter.
 The Company's primary cash requirements include regular payment of payroll and other business expenses, principal and interest payments on debt and capital expenditures.
 Capital expenditures generally include computer hardware and computer software to support internal development efforts or SaaS data center infrastructure.
 Operations are funded with cash generated by operations and borrowings under credit facilities.
-The Company believes its cash on-hand along with its term debt and revolving credit line is sufficient to support its operations until it is able to continually generate cash from operations.
-At April 30, 2023, the Company had cash on its balance sheet of \$5,987,000.
+Information concerning the Company's assessment as a going concern is included in Note 1 - Basis of Presentation in our unaudited condensed consolidated financial statements included in Part I, Item I, "Financial Statements".
+Cash and cash equivalent balances at July 31, 2023 and January 31, 2023 were approximately \$4,087,000 and \$6,598,000, respectively.